xerdin442/event-ticketing-saas/README.md

 1. After making any changes to the application source code or applying new migrations, repeat steps 4(leave out the first two sub-steps) and 5.
 1. Tests;
    - Start the test containers: `docker-compose -f compose.test.yml up -d`

+   > Add `--remove-orphans` flag when stopping the containers after running the tests.

    - For end-to-end tests: `npm run test:e2e`

      > In [app.module.ts](src/app.module.ts), comment out the **ThrottlerModule** configuration from the imports and **ThrottlerGuard** object in the **providers** array.
 This is to avoid rate limiting errors in the end-to-end tests.